Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: The Model

 These operators effectively create linear combinations of the original propagating and loss channels.
 In this basis, the Hamiltonian [cf. Eq.~(\ref{eq:model ham})] decomposes into even and odd sectors:

 The odd sector, $\hat{H}_m^{(o)}$, describes free propagation without interaction, thus confining all scattering effects to the even sector.
 This formulation reduces the problem to an exactly solvable one-channel single-atom scattering system with coupling strength $\Gamma_{\rm tot}$~\cite{Yuds1985}.
-It is noteworthy that the parameter $\beta$ does not appear explicitly in the decomposed Hamiltonian (\ref{eq:Weyl_Hamiltonian}), but only manifests in the basis transformation (\ref{eq:Weyl_Transformation}).
-This reflects the fact that these Hamiltonian encodes the lossless scattering of photons, while the waveguide-atom coupling efficiency is entirely captured through the basis transformation between the physical channels and the even-odd sectors.
+It is noteworthy that the parameter $\beta$ does not appear explicitly in the decomposed Hamiltonians in (\ref{eq:Weyl_Hamiltonian}), but only manifests in the basis transformation (\ref{eq:Weyl_Transformation}).
+This reflects the fact that these Hamiltonians encode the lossless scattering of photons, while the waveguide-atom coupling efficiency is entirely captured through the basis transformation between the physical channels and the even-odd sectors.

 To solve the two-channel scattering problem, we first decompose the incoming state at the $m$th atom into even and odd subspaces, solve the scattering in the interacting (even) sector, and subsequently recombine this solution with the odd component, which merely accumulates a phase factor.
 For the critical step of solving the even-sector scattering, we employ the $S$-matrix $S_{p_1 \dots p_n,k_1 \dots k_n}$ derived from Yudson's representation~\cite{Yuds1985}.
 In the following section, we elaborate on this powerful analytical approach which builds upon the Bethe Ansatz technique, providing the foundation for our multi-photon transport calculations.